How Liver Happy Helps Irritable and Restless Dogs, Cats and Horses

-Liver Happy is an herbal blend specially formulated with herbs specifically chosen to work synergistically to relieve the symptoms of irritability, restlessness and hyperactivity while at the same time addressing the underlying causes of these symptoms.
+Liver Happy is an herbal blend specially formulated with herbs specifically chosen to work synergistically to relieve the symptoms of irritability, restlessness, and hyperactivity.

 The main ingredients in the Liver Happy formula are: